DataDog/hiring-engineers/answers.md

   2.C Create custom Agent Check:

+  One of the great features in Datadog is to allow you to create your own metrics and Agent checks via python scritps.

   You can create custom checks using python code.
 You will need to create a my_metric.yaml file in the /etc/datadog-agent/conf.d filesystem.
 This will provide the interval for collection and other custom configurations.
 Second, you will need to place your python code in a .py file in the /etc/datadog-agent/checks.d filesystem and then restart your agent.

+Creating the my_metric.yaml

 <img src="https://github.com/kchitwood/hiring-engineers/blob/kchitwood-patch-1/my_metric.yaml.png"></a>

+Creating the python script for the custom check.

 <img src="https://github.com/kchitwood/hiring-engineers/blob/kchitwood-patch-1/my%20metric%20code.png"></a>

  Once you complete the configuration files and place your code in the proper directory, restart the datadog agent.